jack0son/woke-dapp/@woke/wact/README.md

 Actors execute a target function only upon receipt of a message.
 Stateful actors may mutate their own encapsulated state by returning the new state which will be fed to the target function on its next execution.
-Deterministic behaviour using function composition is achieved naturally within the target function.
+Deterministic behaviour using function composition is achieved naturally within the target function - similar to a redux reducer.

 **NB** Some rules which are not enforced by the library must be followed to maintain the reactive and side-effect resistant characteristics of actors.
 For